Inhomogeneous conformal field theory out of equilibrium: Concluding remarks

+As a final remark, we note that emergent Euler-scale hydrodynamic results, see, e.g., \cite{Doyon:Lecture_notes}, can be derived from the exact infinite-volume results in Sect.~\ref{Sec:Applications}.
+This scaling involves replacing $v(\cdot)$, $\beta(\cdot)$, $\mu(\cdot)$, and $(x, t)$ by $v(\cdot/\lambda)$, $\beta(\cdot/\lambda)$, $\mu(\cdot/\lambda)$, and $(\lambda x, \lambda t)$, respectively, for some $\lambda > 0$ and taking the limit $\lambda \to \io$; cf.\ \cite{Moo:GHD-NLLM} where this was studied for the non-local Luttinger model.
+[Naturally, for our generalized light-cone coordinates, this scaling entails that $\tilde{x}^{\pm}$ are replaced by $\lambda \tilde{x}^{\pm}$.]
+For the results in Sect.~\ref{Sec:Applications:Densities_and_currents}, the effects of sending $\lambda \to \io$ are that $\cS(x)$ and $\cT(x)$ in \eqref{cEcJ_rj_iCFT_neq} and \eqref{F_x_G_x_iCFT_neq} disappear, while the other terms remain unaffected.
+It would be interesting to further explore connections with Euler-scale hydrodynamics for inhomogeneous dynamics.

-\paragraph{Acknowledgements:} I want to express my sincere gratitude to Edwin Langmann for valuable suggestions and collaboration at an earlier stage of this work.
-I also want to thank Eddy Ardonne, Jens Bardarson, Krzysztof Gaw\k{e}dzki, Gian Michele Graf, Jonathan Lindgren, Jouko Mickelsson, and Herbert Spohn for helpful discussions and remarks.
+\paragraph{Acknowledgements:} I want to express my gratitude to Edwin Langmann for valuable suggestions and collaboration at an early stage of this work.
+I also want to thank Eddy Ardonne, Jens Bardarson, Benjamin Doyon, Krzysztof Gaw\k{e}dzki, Gian Michele Graf, Bastien Lapierre, Jonathan Lindgren, Jouko Mickelsson, Blagoje Oblak, and Herbert Spohn for helpful discussions and remarks.
 Financial support from the Wenner-Gren Foundations (No.\ WGF2019-0061) is gratefully acknowledged.